Over the counter treatments for chronic idiopathic constipation

 The NIH defines it as two or less bowel movements per week.
 It affects a third of adults over 60 in countries where the "industrial diet" is prevalent; low in fibre.

-The American Journal of Gastroenterology defines Chronic Idiopathic Constipation as lasting more than three months, excluding three conditions.
+The American Journal of Gastroenterology defines Chronic Idiopathic Constipation as lasting more than twelve weeks, excluding three conditions.

 1. An obstruction, usually caused by a malignancy.